Background pattern

 >75

-Four tablets of 320 mg/40 mg per day
+Four 320 mg/40 mg tablets per day

 12 tablets

-Vomiting after taking this medication
+Vomiting when taking this medicine

-If it occurs within:
+If it occurs:

-• 31-60 minutes, half the dose should be taken again.
+• between 31-60 minutes, half of the dose should be taken again.

-Taking this medication if malaria returns
+Taking this medicine if the malaria infection recurs

-• If you or your child becomes infected more than twice in a year, your doctor will prescribe an alternative treatment.
+• If you or your child becomes infected more than twice in a year, your doctor will prescribe alternative treatment.

 If you or your child takes more Eurartesim tablets than you should